gilfreund/aws-tools/README.md

 Launching with no parameters will launch based on the parameters set in ecLaunch.vars

 ## Configuration
-All user configurable variables are in the ecLaunch.var file
+All user configurable variables are in the ecLaunch.vars file
 ```bash
 # instance type and launch template
 export INSTANCETYPE="r5d.large"